w3c/reffy/README.md

 # Reffy

 Reffy is your **W3C spec dependencies exploration companion**.
-It features a short set of tools to study term definitions and references found in W3C specifications.
+It features a short set of tools to study spec references as well as WebIDL term definitions and references found in W3C specifications.

 ## How to use